Hess (HES) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the oil and gas producer had lost 5.55% in the past month.
-In that same time, the Oils-Energy sector lost 2.11%, while the S&P 500 gained 2.28%.
+Heading into today, shares of the oil and gas producer had gained 4.67% over the past month, outpacing the Oils-Energy sector's loss of 2.56% and the S&P 500's gain of 1.24% in that time.

-Hess will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Hess to post earnings of $1.30 per share.
-This would mark no growth from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.52 billion, up 6.3% from the prior-year quarter.
+Investors will be hoping for strength from Hess as it approaches its next earnings release, which is expected to be April 26, 2023.
+The company is expected to report EPS of $1.24, down 4.62% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.48 billion, up 4.79% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Hess.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 15.28% lower.
-Hess is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 15% lower.
+Hess currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Hess is holding a Forward P/E ratio of 20.8.
-For comparison, its industry has an average Forward P/E of 11.05, which means Hess is trading at a premium to the group.
+Investors should also note Hess's current valuation metrics, including its Forward P/E ratio of 22.61.
+Its industry sports an average Forward P/E of 10.68, so we one might conclude that Hess is trading at a premium comparatively.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 157, putting it in the bottom 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 104, which puts it in the top 42% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.